Lawyers Discuss Workers Comp for Smoke Inhalation

 If you received smoke related illness or injury of any kind, from any source, while at work or performing your work duties, you are entitled to workers compensation benefits.
 It does not matter what caused the fire or smoke that injured you at work.
 It also does not matter if you were partially “at fault” or if you or someone else’s carelessness caused the fire.

-Obviously, firemen are at a significantly higher risk of smoke inhalation injuries than most other types of workers.
-Typically they will qualify for compensation through their specific safety officer workers’ compensation program.
+Obviously, firefighters are at a significantly higher risk of smoke inhalation injuries than most other types of workers.
+Typically, however, firefighters will qualify for compensation and benefits through their specific safety officer workers’ compensation program, such as CalPERS, CalSTRS, LACERA, or OCERS.

 How Smoke Inhalation Damages the Lungs